slotThe/vmensa/README.md

 Alternatively, you may use `stack install`, which will copy the executable to `local-bin-path` (probably `$HOME/.local/bin`, see output of `stack path --local-bin` for certainty).

+There's also a small build script available (which takes case of installing the man page as well), use at your own risk.